-Project include mineral claims covering cobalt-copper occurrences in the Blackbird Mining District approximately 30 km west of the town of Salmon, Idaho, USA, among others.
+The project includes mineral claims covering cobalt-copper occurrences in the Blackbird Mining District approximately 30 km west of the town of Salmon, Idaho, USA, among others.

-During the year ending December 31, 2024, no field exploration was undertaken, and expenditures related to this project can be attributed to regulatory and administrative costs (Taxes & Rentals) to maintain the concessions.
+During the year ending December 31, 2024, and for the three months ended March 31, 2025, no field exploration was undertaken, and expenditures related to this project can be attributed to regulatory and administrative costs (Taxes & Rentals) to maintain the concessions.